The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 Overview of key documentation in a secondary debt trade and Secondary trading of distressed debts

 A transaction in which the risks and rewards—but not the ownership—of a pool of cash generating assets are transferred to another party or parties.
 In a traditional securitisation, the transfer is made by the issue of interest-bearing debt securities (notes) to capital markets investors.
-In a synthetic securitisation, credit derivatives or guarantees are used.
+In a synthetic securitisation, credit derivatives or guarantees

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.